Thanks to urbanization and industrial growth, Switzerland has always been a fertile ground for architects who carry out their work at home and abroad.

 The most illustrious of these architects before the 20th century was Francesco Borromini, the adopted name of Francesco Castelli (1599 –1667).
 Borromoni was an Italian-speaking Swiss who, with his contemporaries, Gian Lorenzo Bernini and Pietro da Cortona, was a leading figure in the emergence of Italian Baroque architecture.

 Borromini studied the architectural work of Michelangelo and the remains of classical antiquity.
-Out of this he developed a distinctive personal style and created buildings characterised by geometrical rationales and symbolic meanings.
+Out of this he developed a distinctive personal style and created buildings characterized by geometrical rationales and symbolic meanings.

 The most famous of 20th century Swiss architects was Charles Edouard Jeanneret (1887-1965) – better known as Le Corbusierexternal link.
 He was born in La Chaux-de-Fonds in the Swiss Jura, but spent most of his professional life in France.